-- a) The participant was being paid on payroll at the time of their death; or - b) They were off payroll or they were on an authorized leave without pay at the time of their death; and - 1.
-They were on payroll, in service, and paid within the last 12 months before death; and - 2.
-They were not gainfully employed since last on the payroll; and - 3.
-They had credit for one or more years of continuous service since they last entered the service of their employer. - or - c) Effective October 1, 2000, the participant was on an authorized leave of absence without pay for medical reasons which has continuously been in effect since the participant was last paid on the payroll, provided the participant was in service and last paid on the payroll within the fouryear period prior to the participant's death.
+- They were on payroll, in service, and paid within the last 12 months before death; and - They were not gainfully employed since last on the payroll; and - They had credit for one or more years of continuous service since they last entered the service of their employer. or - c) Effective October 1, 2000, the participant was on an authorized leave of absence without pay for medical reasons which has continuously been in effect since the participant was last paid on the payroll, provided the participant was in service and last paid on the payroll within the four-year period prior to the participant's death.